teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 Rollback changes no remaining factoid row.
 After unload, the exact historical `factoid`, `factoids`, `learn`, `forget` and `whatis` handlers must again occupy their registry entries.

+## MB764 promotion result

+The completed MB759–MB763 command set is the first API v3 package accepted for one controlled development promotion.
+MB764 repeats observe/on parity with a uniquely named disposable factoid, verifies exact recall counts, removes that row and leaves only `factoids-v3` on `#test` active.
+The retained state is
+instance-scoped: the explicit rollback above is immediate, and a service restart returns API v3 to unloaded because no boot autoload was introduced.